VincentTam/vincenttam.github.io/source/_posts/2014-06-05-mathjax-in-octopress-via-https.markdown

 ### Final result

-![A gray padlock][GrayPadlock] appeared on the left of the address bar.
+![A gray padlock][GrayPadlock]{:.nobd} appeared on the left of the address bar.
 It indicates that the connection to this blog is encrypted, and the contents, especially the active ones, are safe to be shown.

 {% img /images/posts/OctopressHTTPS/GrayPadlockMsg.png The gray padlock for this blog %}